mishmanners/MishManners/README.md

 ![mishmannersgamingroomgif](https://github.com/MishManners/MishManners/blob/master/MishManners%20Room%20animated.gif)

 👋 Hi, I'm a multi-talented personality in the tech and gaming communities.
 As a developer advocate 🥑, I get to share my knowledge and experience through articles, presentations, and even Twitch streams.
 I have written articles on technical topics, and spoken at conferences and events on the importance of collaboration, community building, and the future of work.
 I'm also a respected leader in the hackathon community, having won, organised, and mentored at numerous events.
 I'm a successful entrepreneur and founder, having co-founded several companies – including an artificial intelligence company.
 You'll often catch me at an event, speaking on stage, or on a live stream!

+And yes my name was Michelle "MishManners" Mannering, and now I am Michelle "MishManners" Duke after getting married in December 2023.
+We couldn't be happier.
+You might even catch my player 2 on a live stream or at an event with me :heart:

 <!-- ![2021-08-10 20-43-14 2021-08-10 20_45_32](https://user-images.githubusercontent.com/36594527/131284497-24a6db5f-d86d-4548-81cc-fa6aa186892c.gif) -->